-“Divine Dames” is an alphabet book for grown-ups, introducing you to 26 beautiful goddesses from around the world, each rendered in colorful pinup style.
+“Divine Dames” is an art series introducing you to 26 beautiful goddesses from around the world, each rendered in colorful pinup style.

 From Amaterasu to Zvoruna, learn the unique stories behind these divine dames.
 For instance, what goddess showed mankind how to make latrines?
 What goddess’ unique food-prep skills include vomiting up edible fish?
 What goddess’ laughter is strong enough to cause an earthquake?